hellohaptik/docs_haptik/bot-configuration/webhooks.md

 ```

 - auth_id - This is a alphanumeric User identifier from your system
-- business_id - This is a the numeric identifier for channel/queue on which the message is to be registerd.
+- business_id - This is a numeric identifier for channel/queue on which the message is to be registered.
 - message_type - The message type should be `1` for image
 - file - contents of the image (Supported extensions: jpeg, png)
 - message_body - message body that was logged in the haptik system